- Two people have been cured of HIV after bone marrow transplants replaced all the cells of their immune systems. These are exceptional cases.

 Reported cases of HIV cure or remission

-A second case, in which a patient received a stem cell transplant from a donor with natural resistance to infection as part of treatment for Hodgkin lymphoma, was reported in 2019.
-The patient stopped antiretroviral treatment 16 months after the transplant, by which time all their CD4 cells lacked CCR5 receptors and had not experienced viral rebound at least 18 months after stopping treatment.
-We will need to wait longer before being able to say, as definitely as we can with Timothy Ray Brown, that this person is cured.
+A second case was reported in 2019.
+Adam Castillejo, the ‘London patient’ received a stem cell transplant from a donor with natural resistance to infection as part of treatment for Hodgkin lymphoma.
+He stopped antiretroviral treatment 16 months after the transplant, by which time all his CD4 cells lacked CCR5 receptors and he has not experienced viral rebound at least 30 months after stopping treatment.
+Researchers say this almost certainly represents a cure too.

 Researchers stress that these are unusual cases and attempts to replicate them in other people undergoing cancer treatment have failed to date.
 Stem cell transplants are risky for the recipient and not a suitable form of treatment for people without cancer.